 The college will conduct an emergency response exercise each year, such as a tabletop exercise, evacuation/shelter in place dress, or field exercise.
 These exercises are designed to assess and evaluate the emergency plans and capabilities of the college.
-Test documentation is maintained by the Executive Director of Campus Operations responsible for conducting the test.
+Test documentation is maintained by the police department.

 The college will publicize emergency response and evacuation procedures at least annually in conjunction with a practice drill.
-Any test or drill will be documented by date, time, announced or unannounced and general description.
+Any test or drill will be documented by date, time, annually or unannounced and general description.